olawale-oloye/data-engineering-linux/README.md

-Succinct Data Pipeline using Bash Scripting
+# Succinct Data Pipeline using Bash Scripting

----
-## As a data engineer, was tasked to set up a data processing pipeline using Linux commands and bash scripts.
+As a data engineer, was tasked to set up a data processing pipeline using Linux commands and bash scripts.
 This project would cover file manipulation, automation, permissions management, scheduling with cron, and logging.

----
-### Create directories for organizing the pipeline:
+### Create directories for organizing the pipeline:<br>
-~/data_pipeline/input
+    1. ~/data_pipeline/input <br>
-~/data_pipeline/output
+    2. ~/data_pipeline/output <br>
-~/data_pipeline/logs
+    3. ~/data_pipeline/logs <br>

-### Permissions and Security
+### Permissions and Security <br>
-Adjust permissions to secure files and directories:
+    1. Adjust permissions to secure files and directories: <br>
-Set the input folder to be writable only by your user.
+    2. Set the input folder to be writable only by your user. <br>
-Restrict access to logs so only authorized users can read them.
+    3. Restrict access to logs so only authorized users can read them. <br>

-Create preprocess.sh using nano <br>
+### Create preprocess.sh using nano <br>
 `touch preprocess.sh`

 ```